 - Register with the service to get a representative identifier (RepID) or a group identifier (GroupID).

 - Obtain authorization from your client.
-This is done either by the client going into their CRA My Account and entering your RepID or GroupID, or by filing a T1013 form.
+This is done either by the client going into their CRA My Account and entering your RepID or GroupID, or by filing an authorization request.
 Read the Authorization/Cancellation Request help topic to learn how to electronically file.

 For more information on the Represent a Client service and to register with the service, visit the CRA website.